Barrow scores as nine-man Bologna lose to Bennacer’s AC Milan

 Editors' Picks

-However, it was the hosts who had the first chance, but Marko Arnautovic headed wide a well-taken corner from Aaron Hickey.
+However, it was the hosts who had the first chance, but Marko Arnautovic headed a well-taken corner from Aaron Hickey wide.

 AC Milan took the lead in the 16th minute as Rafael Leao fired past goalkeeper Lukasz Skorupski after he was teed up by Zlatan Ibrahimovic.

-Things got worse for Sinisa Mihajlovic as Mali prospect Adama Soumaoro was given the marching orders four minutes later by referee Paolo Valeri for a harsh challenge on Rade Krunic.
+Things got worse for Sinisa Mihajlovic's side as Mali prospect Adama Soumaoro was given his marching orders four minutes later by referee Paolo Valeri for a harsh challenge on Rade Krunic.

-Profiting their numerical disadvantage, the visitors went two goals up through Davide Calabria, who thundered home from the edge of the goal area after Samu Castillejo’s initial effort was blocked.
+Profiting from their numerical advantage, the visitors went two goals up through Davide Calabria, who thundered home from the edge of the goal area after Samu Castillejo’s initial effort was blocked.

 Four minutes into the second half, Bologna pulled one back as Ibrahimovic flicked Barrow’s corner into his own net.